iclcv/icl/manual/modules/filter.rst

-In order to simplify the use of filters, an extra apply function is provided, that uses an internally managed destination image for calling **apply(src,dst)**, which is returned by the method.
+In order to simplify the use of filters, an extra apply function is provided, that uses an internally managed destination image for calling :icl:`UnaryOp::apply(const core::ImgBase *operand1, core::ImgBase **dst)`, which is returned by the method.
 The allows us to also nest several filters by just passing the result of one filter to the apply method of another one.
-Additionally, the **UnaryOp** function operator can also be used instead of apply.
+Additionally, the :icl:`UnaryOp` function operator can also be used instead of apply.
 The following example demonstrates how to concatenate filters and it also gives an example for a custom filter.

 +-------------------------------------------+----------------------------------+